Biri-Biri

-"Biri-Biri" (from Japanese ビリビリ, onomatopoeia for electric shock) is a song by Japanese duo Yoasobi.
+"Biri-Biri" (from Japanese ビリビリ, onomatopoeia for electric shock) is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026).
 It was released as a single on November 18, 2023, by Sony Music Entertainment Japan to commemorate the first anniversary of the 2022 role-playing video games Pokémon Scarlet and Violet.
 Written by Ayase, the song was based on the novelist Ayano Takeda's short story Kimi to Ameagari o.

 An electropop track with video game music elements, "Biri-Biri" is about a bond between rivals, referring to the various Pokémon video games and using numerous Japanese sound symbolism.
-The 3D-animated music video for the song was directed by Ryō Sasaki and depicts two girls' journey with various Pokémon.
+The 3D-animated music video for the song was directed by Ryō Sasaki and depicts the journey of two girls with various Pokémon.
 Commercially, "Biri-Biri" reached number 14 on the Billboard Japan Hot 100 and number 19 on the Oricon Combined Singles Chart.

 Background and release

 On November 16, 2023, Yoasobi and The Pokémon Company announced a collaboration with the song titled "Biri-Biri", slated for release in both Japanese- and English-language versions, the latter translated by Konnie Aoki, simultaneously on November 18, 2023, the same date as the first anniversary of the role-playing video games Pokémon Scarlet and Violet.
-The limited black-and-white CD single and scarlet-and-violet 12-inch vinyl formats were released on March 13, 2024, which included code for receiving special Pawmot on the games.
-The English-language version was included on the duo's third English-language EP E-Side 3, released on April 12, 2024.
+The limited black-and-white CD single and scarlet-and-violet 12-inch vinyl formats were released on March 13, 2024, which included a code for receiving a special Pawmot in the games.
+The English-language version was included on the duo's third English-language EP, E-Side 3 (2024), and the Japanese version on their fourth Japanese-language EP, The Book For, (2026).